Regional-Geop-Synthesis/Magnetic_Gravity_Data_Process/Combined_Packages_YuGeng/redist_cen_maggrav_yugeng/README.md

 -----------------------------------------------------------------------------
- Horizontal gradients, cross-section profiles and derivatives
+ Compute gradients, profiles and derivatives
 -----------------------------------------------------------------------------

 1. Use `main` to show places where magnitudes of horizontal gradients are